 Prior to her time at CDE, Alyssa taught fifth graders in Denver Public Schools.
 She holds a bachelor's degree in psychology and an elementary education certification from the University of Colorado at Boulder as well as a master's degree from the Harvard Graduate School of Education.

 Dana Smith has more than two decades of experience providing strategic communications counsel to senior executives in the corporate, non-profit and government sectors.
 She started her career as a journalist in Washington state, and then shifted to providing public affairs and public relations counsel to school districts as well as businesses in the energy, sports, technology and telecommunications industries.
 She came to Colorado in 2000 to serve as the chief spokesperson and communications director for US West, now Century Link, and later served as the communications director for Mile High United Way.
-Prior to joining the team at CDE in 2014, she served as the Deputy Director for Communications and Marketing for the Denver Scholarship Foundation, a key partner in Denver Public Schools' efforts to make college possible for Denver students.
-As the interim chief communications officer at CDE, Dana oversees the department's media relations, publications, web management and legislative liaison functions.
+Prior to joining the team at CDE in 2014, she served as the deputy director for communications and marketing for the Denver Scholarship Foundation, a key partner in Denver Public Schools' efforts to make college possible for Denver students.
+As the chief communications officer at CDE, Dana oversees the department's media relations, publications and web management functions.

 Joyce Zurkowski has been responsible for overseeing the state assessment program since 2010, including Colorado's transition to online assessment.
 Prior to joining CDE, she served in a similar position in Illinois, after serving as a contractor for their alternate assessment for students with the most significant cognitive disabilities.